 In case of a disaster, when the entire DPM server is lost, perform a standard disaster recovery procedure first and continue with restoring the DPM server.
-See "Restore the DPM server first" (page 65)
+See Restore the DPM server first on the next page

 • Restore individual DPM clients directly, without using the DPM server (for example, if you cannot restore the DPM server or if you want to avoid the additional step of recreating the DPM snapshot).

 When restoring the DPM clients directly you can select between component restore and file restore modes.
-See "Restore the DPM clients directly" (page 65).
+See Restore the DPM clients directly on the next page.

-NOTE: Although the Data Protection Manager databases could also be restored using the MSDE writer, this method is not recommended, because DPM is not shut down automatically as with the DPM writer.
+Note: Although the Data Protection Manager databases could also be restored using the MSDE writer, this method is not recommended, because DPM is not shut down automatically as with the DPM writer.
 If you really need to use this writer, shut down the DPM server manually.